blade.im

 OR Conditions

-In certain cases, you might want to express an “OR” condition in RONIN’s query syntax, by requiring one of two (or more) possible sub-conditions to match.
+In certain cases, you might want to express an “OR” condition in Blade’s query syntax, by requiring one of two (or more) possible sub-conditions to match.

 Achieving this is only a matter of using Arrays, rather than Objects, for your queries.

-You can think about RONIN’s query syntax in the following way:
+You can think about Blade’s query syntax in the following way:

 In the following example, we want to retrieve a record of the “Blog Post” model for which the “author” field matches at least one of two possible values: